The following piece appeared on HuffingtonPost.com on Monday November 14, 2011.

 - Public housing authorities can issue provisional rent vouchers to enable homeless veterans to begin a housing search while other paperwork is being finalized.
 (Days eliminated: 7)

 - Human services agencies and local VA branches can co-locate and centralize move-in assistance resources or HPRP (Homelessness Prevention and Rapid Re-Housing Program) paperwork with a veterans’ service center.
 (Days eliminated: 55)

 - Communities can send representatives to the next 100,000 Homes Campaign Housing Placement Boot Camp to discover ways to streamline and shorten their housing placement processes.

 These are nine steps that every community can take to house homeless veterans more quickly.
-Ask your local elected officials if they are implementing them, and reach out to the 100,000 Homes Campaign for help!
+Ask your local elected officials if they are implementing them.
 America’s veterans have risked everything for us.
 The least we can do is make sure each one of them has a home.